“One of the best ways to learn anything is to teach yourself.”

 Everybody has a mobile device these days, so use yours to strengthen previously conversations.
 Have a conversation with a native Arabic speaker and record it (with his or her permission of course) on your mobile.
 Put it in your music playlist and after you’ve finished listening to the latest song by Nancy Ajram, the conversation will repeat again and again, as often as you like.
 Put on your headphones and listen to it on the bus, in your office, or before you go to sleep at night.

 Find something to read in Arabic.
 It can be anything – a newspaper, a website, a book of poetry, whatever you’re comfortable with.
 Record yourself reading aloud.
-Now, have a native Arabic speaking do the same thing and compare your recordings.
+Now, have a native Arabic speaker do the same thing and compare your recordings.
 Don’t stop repeating this until you sound almost exactly like the native speaker.
 If you’ve just began learning Arabic for beginners, you can even do something as simple as learn Arabic alphabet pronunciation and continue this exercise when you’ve moved on to trying to learn basic Arabic words, too.

 When you’re starting to learn to read Arabic, have your native speaking Arabic friend sit with and read along.
 Start slow at first, and increase your speed over time.
 Before you know it, you’ll notice that you’ve started to learn to speak Arabic much better, your Arabic pronunciation has become intuitive and at the same time, your Arabic listening comprehension will improve greatly, too.